lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

 How to launch
 -------------
 To launch Desktop from the menu :menuselection:`Preferences --> LXQt settings --> Desktop`.
-Or from LXQt configuration center press the desktop button to launch it or run
+Or from LXQt Configuration Center press the desktop button to launch it or run

 .. code::